wanyunli/bank-app/README.md

 # bank-app
-A simple online bank appliation.
+A simple online bank application.

 This project use Koa as the backend server.
 Frontend use React, React Redux, Redux-Saga.
 Authentication with jwt.